Globys031/grpc-web-video-streaming/authServer/README.md

 There's 3 roles:
 - regular user (USER)
-- moderator (MOD) - has the ability to delete comments
+- moderator (MOD) - will later have the ability to delete comments in other microservices
 - administrator (ADMIN) - has moderator's privileges.
-On top of that, can create other mods/admins and can upload videos.
+On top of that, can create other mods/admins.
+WIll later be able to upload videos in other microservices.

 The text in parentheses is how these roles are defined by the server.